Cognigy/Documentation/docs/en/docs/insights/step-explorer.md

   <figcaption>Details to the "Handover request" step</figcaption>
 </figure>

-- You can select any step as **Starting Step** in the local filter settings.
+- You can select any step as **Starting Step** in the Local Filter settings.
 The Step Explorer will then visualize the analysis beginning at that step.

 - You can change the conversation's **Forward** direction to a **Backward** direction.
 The Step Explorer will then display the analysis starting on the left side with the end of a conversation.